-The safety of journalists is one of SANEF’s top priorities.
-It was a key component of our 2019 elections campaign and now is a critical aspect of our Covid 19 programme.
+The safety of journalists is one of SANEF’s top priorities and is a key component of our Covid-19 programme.

-In terms of the Coronavirus we have gathered a number of important trauma resources that we hope will be of assistance to journalists during this stressful period.
+We have gathered a number of important resources that we hope will be of assistance to journalists during this stressful period.
+Please see below:

 - The South African Depression and Anxiety Group: http://www.sadag.org/index.php?option=com_content&view=article&id=11&Itemid=114